Illustration by Edpuzzle Staff

-Also, check out this video from NPR which goes over what racism looks like in an educational context:
+This video from NPR goes over what racism can look like in an educational context:

 Remember, anti-racist education shouldn’t be an individual effort.
 When your staff feels comfortable talking about race with each other, they’ll be able to address it with their students.

 Assign a Student Project